Clarendon High School for Girls

-Clarendon High School for Girls is a public English medium high school for girls situated in the suburb of Selborne of East London in the Eastern Cape province of South Africa.
-It was founded in 1903 as East London Girls' High School, The brother school is Selborne College, It is one of the oldest school for girls in South Africa.
+Clarendon High School for Girls is a private English medium high school for girls situated in the suburb of Selborne of East London in the Eastern Cape province of South Africa.
+It was founded in 1903 as East London Girls' High School; the brother school is Selborne College.
+It is one of the oldest schools for girls in South Africa.

 History

 In 1872, Panmure Public School, a co-educational school, was founded by the German immigrant, Heinrich Muller.
 The boys' section became Selborne College in 1907, whereas the girls' section moved to Park Avenue in 1886 before becoming a separate school for girls from grades 1 to 10 in 1903.
 It was originally between Muir Street and Oxford Street, on the site currently occupied by Grens Primary but having then just been vacated by an Uitlander Refugee camp.
 In 1905, a new uniform was introduced, consisting of a navy gym with green and white colours on the blazers and hats.
 A school hostel was also established that year.
 In 1937, the upper grades were moved to new premises on the corner of Connaught Avenue and Oxford Street, and the lower grades remained as a separate school.
 The name "Clarendon" was given to both schools in 1957, after the former Governor-General of South Africa and his wife, the Lord and Lady Clarendon.
 In 1959, a "Clarendon green" uniform was introduced.
 In 1964 the school hostel, Connaught House, was destroyed by fire.
 The new hostel was opened in 1967.
 The school adopted a non-racial admissions policy in 1991.